karlside/cpp_netlist_parser/README.md

 string get_text()

 When characters are added using add_char, they are appended to text.
 When calling parse() the text is parsed into key and value.

+# Input Formatting
+The goal is to format everything as it is read in, then move the text around using pointers.
+This ensures that the text is only 'read' once.

+## Copy on write apporeache
+For derivetives of StatementWord, where different entries are assigned to different variables text are only moved to the different variables once it becomes necessary.